stjude/proteinpaint/README.md

 # one-time setup
 nvm use 12 # use Node v12+
-npm install -g npm@7 # if you have not upgraded yet npm run reset # will run emptyws, install, and linkws
+npm install -g npm@7 # if you have not upgraded yet npm run reset # alias for `npm install --workspaces`

-# *** troubleshooting only ****
-# if the reset installation results in errors, you can try running these individually
-npm run emptyws # remove node_modules and lock files in workspaces npm install # installs workspaces npm run linkws # create node_modules symlinks in workspaces

 # develop both server and client code
 npm run dev # rebundles backend and frontend code